 Fast forward to 2020.

 The Silicon Valley-based institution known for boosting early-stage startups has now funded 2,412 startups from its twice-yearly programmes.
-Forty African startups have gone to YC.
+At least forty African startups have gone to YC.
 As of the summer 2020 batch, each receives $125,000 in investment for a 7% stake.